Sign In / Sign Out

-The minor in statistics is beneficial for students majoring in a variety of disciplines such as physics, engineering applications, business, economics and the life and social sciences, or any field where there is a need for quantification in the analysis of phenomena.
+The minor in statistics is beneficial for students majoring in a variety of disciplines such as physics, engineering applications, business, economics, the life and social sciences or to any field where there is a need for quantification in the analysis of phenomena.

 A major map outlines the degree’s requirements for graduation.